 Marlene Oscar-Berman, Ph.D.

 Dr. Berman’s research, funded by NIH and the VA since the 1970s, uses neurobehavioral tests and neuroimaging measures to examine emotional and cognitive consequences of human brain damage.
 Presently, the research focuses on the effects of long-term chronic alcoholism, with special emphasis on gender differences.
-Dr. Berman has received numerous awards, including: a Fulbright; a Tribute for Lifetime Achievement (Massachusetts Neuropsychological Society); the Henri Begleiter Excellence in Research Award (Research Society on Alcoholism); and a Distinguished Career Award (International Neuropsychological Society).
-Dr. Berman enjoys mentoring, and she directs the Ph.D.
-Program in Behavioral Neuroscience at BUSM, which has trained exemplary students for more than 25 years.
+Dr. Berman has a B.A. degree from the University of Pennsylvania, an M.A. degree from Bryn Mawr College, and a Ph.D. degree from the University of Connecticut, which was followed by postdoctoral studies at Harvard University.
+Dr. Berman has published more than 200 papers, and she has received numerous awards, including: a Fulbright Senior Scientist Award; a Tribute for Lifetime Achievement (Research Society on Alcoholism); a Distinguished Career Award (International Neuropsychological Society); and the Jack Mendelson Honorary Lectureship Award from the National Institute on Alcohol Abuse and Alcoholism at NIH.
+Dr. Berman enjoys mentoring, and she served as a founder and the Director of the Ph.D.
+Program in Behavioral Neuroscience at BUSM, which has trained exemplary students for more than three decades.

 Susan Mosher Ruiz, Ph.D.